artificiallama/WSJ_headlines_SP500/README.md

 ![](images/annual_sentiment.png)

+![](images/SP500_daily_close.png)   ![](images/annual_average_sp500.png)

 This bar chart is compared to the S&P500 index over the similar time period (1998-2020).

-![](images/SP500_daily_close.png)   ![](images/annual_average_sp500.png)
+The price movement is quantified by subtracting consecutive closing prices.
+The first entry corresponds to 1999 which is given by price(1999)-price(1998).
+The last entry corresponds to 2019 which is given by price(2019)-price(2018).
+There exists a strong correlation between the sentiment index and the price movement.
+However this correlation is between the sentiment and price of the same year.
+The key question is : Does the sentiment index of a particular year correctly predict the movement for the next year ?

 ![](images/sentiment_price.png)